brucruz/carb-manager-challenge/README.md

 [https://www.figma.com/file/Hv0bOihxG5M40ASYsFBrVR/Interview-Assignment?node-id=0%3A1](https://www.figma.com/file/Hv0bOihxG5M40ASYsFBrVR/Interview-Assignment?node-id=0%3A1)

-You can check the other provided instructions in the [instructions file](INSTRUCTIONS.md).
+You can check the other provided instructions in [this file](INSTRUCTIONS.md).

 ---